donenoyes/my-daily-routine/README.md

 For the team at [Twenty your life on](https://www.iq.com/play/2ffkwt8zcns).

-- Read Create a list with RecyclerView doc
+- Read Create a list with RecyclerView docs.

+- Travel to another city.